-Not all of us can afford to hire a photographer or take professional looking photographs.
-Maybe you need an image of White Rock Beach (White Rock BC) when the storm destroyed the pier.
-Then use this (above) splendid photo by Pete Nuij from Unsplash.
-Here are some free resources I can recommend.
+Not all of us can afford to hire a photographer or take professional photographs.
+What if you just need an image of White Rock Beach (White Rock BC).
+Then use this splendid photo by Pete Nuij from Unsplash.
+There are sooo many free resources now for your photographic needs.
+Before you use these make sure you check their usage rights.
+They are free but asks that you give attribution.
+Here are some I use and recommend.

 Unsplash – The best site to get high quality free images.
 It is amazing what you can find here.
 Need an image for your COVID-19 blog post or a smiling Quokka from Australia.
 Here you go!
 But be nice and give some love to the photographer and give them credit.
 This super cute quokka image is from Tobias Fischer.